Sha998-CIT/javamavenapp/README.md

 HERE is a change that I maded - 1 - SM

+ I made changes to signal a new build - SM

 The `jenkins` directory contains an example of the `Jenkinsfile` (i.e. Pipeline) you'll be creating yourself during the tutorial and the `scripts` subdirectory contains a shell script with commands that are executed when Jenkins processes